 NFTs, or non-fungible tokens, are crypto-assets that exist on the Blockchain.
 Because each is unique, buyers can’t trade or exchange them equitably.
 NFTs represent real-life items, like pieces of art or real estate.
 Meanwhile, buyers sell them through the process of tokenizing.

-Tokenizing these real-life items into a digital asset makes them easier to buy, sell, and trade on a much larger scale.
+Tokenizing these real-life items into digital assets makes them easier to buy, sell, and trade on a much larger scale.
 It also helps reduce fraud.
 NFTs often serve as exclusive collector’s items.
 If an artist creates a one-of-one painting, they tokenize it, and the buyer owns a one-of-a-kind object.

 You can monetize your startup by creating unique NFTs.